VITALISED/renms/README.md

 ## Overview

-ReNMS is a No Man's Sky SDK featuring a high-level type framework for working with NMS or the Skyscraper engine in general.
+ReNMS is a No Man's Sky SDK modding framework featuring a high-level type framework for working with No Man's Sky or the Skyscraper engine.
 Supports complete access to most of the game's runtime memory and classes (including those in metadata mods), a header generator for metadata classes with around ~2400 headers and a further manually recreated 200-300 headers.
 Supports a dynamic plugin loading system for you to load libraries at runtime with a fairly ergonomic and native C++ interface.

 ![customised mod warning](docs/banner_a.png)